 Detroit Identity Theft Attorney

-If you’ve been charged with committing identity theft, you could face lengthily jail time and heavy fines.
+If you’ve been charged with committing identity theft, you could face lengthy jail time and heavy fines.
 Maurice Davis is an experienced Detroit identity theft lawyer who can help you fight these charges.
 Having worked both as a prosecutor and defense counsel, he knows how the prosecution builds cases and how best to defend against them.
 You can call today for a free and confidential consultation on your case.
-He has years of experience defending his clients from a number of theft related charges.
+He has years of experience defending his clients from a number of theft-related charges.
+A Detroit theft lawyer can help guide you through this situation.

 As more and more business and personal activities take place on electronic platforms, identity theft has become a widespread method of stealing and committing fraud.
 Faced with a wave of new, technology-oriented crime, the Michigan state legislature passed a series of laws in 2005 that apply specifically to identity theft.